zagui440s/personalCP/week-08/day2/react-news-site-ii.md

 > For now, we'll need at least two pages.
 The home page will have a list of articles, and then we'll have another page for viewing an individual article.

-[React Router](https://reactrouter.com/docs/en/v6) is a popular open source library that's used to control routing in a single page app.
+[React Router](https://reactrouter.com/en/main) is a popular open source library that's used to control routing in a single page app.
 Using this library, you can load `component`s based on URL paths.
 For example, you can configure React Router to load ComponentX when the URL `http://localhost:3000/#/componentx` is requested.

 To utilize React Router, let's install:
 ```sh
 $ npm install react-router-dom --save
 ```

+### hash-router vs browser-router
+> Normally, whenever the URL changes, your browser sends a GET request to that new URL.
+However, by default, if the URL contains a `#`, then anything that changes after the `#` is not considered a new server-side route, and so no data is sent to the server.
+This is used for client-side routing to elements with a specific id.
+You can access this information from javascript with `window.location.hash`. hash-router extends this concept, and uses the value of `window.location.hash` to load different components, which will serve as the pages of our website.

+> Another option for client-side routing is the browser-router.
+This approach doesn't leave a `#` in the URL, and instead uses extra javascript to avoid making requests to the server when the URL changes.
+Using the browser router can cause a variety of bugs to occur in your application, because there will be some situations where client-side URLs will accidentally get sent to the server.
+When a user refreshes the page or just types a URL directly into the URL bar, that request will go to the server, and your server needs to be prepared to handle that request gracefully.
+Also, many modern browsers don't even show the full URL by default, so the sole benefit of the browser router is often irrelevant.

-In `App.js`, bring in the necessary libraries from the package you just installed:
+In `App.js`, we need to bring in the necessary libraries from the package we just installed:

 ```javascript
 import { HashRouter as Router, Routes, Route } from 'react-router-dom';